Alan6458/FortranNetwork/README.md

 ## To compile

-Note: Currently, FortranNetwork does not seem to work with gfortran because the gfortran compiler has issues with array allocation.
-However, FortranNetwork, as of now, works well with the Intel FORTRAN compiler.
+Note: Although gfortran currently compiles and works with FortranNetwork, it is not recommended to be used because of issues most likely relating to allocatable arrays.
+Intel's FORTRAN compiler is currently recommended.

 ### ifx